Arnold Sommerling

-Arnold Sommerling (23 July 1898 Tallinn – 5 December 1924 Nehatu Parish, Harju County) was an Estonian politician, a communist.
+Arnold Sommerling (23 July 1898 Tallinn – 5 December 1924 Nehatu Parish, Harju County) was an Estonian Communist politician.
 He was a member of I Riigikogu, representing the Central Committee of Tallinn Trade Unions.
 He was a member of the Riigikogu since 15 March 1922.
 He replaced Jaan Leeto.
-On 28 March 1922, he resigned his position and he was replaced by Jaak Jakobson.
+On 28 March 1922, he resigned his position, and he was replaced by Jaak Jakobson.
 In May 1922, he was arrested on sedition charges, for which he was given a prison sentence, but shortly afterwards he was extradited to the Soviet Union as part of an exchange of prisoners.
-He came back to Estonia illegally in 1924 and participated in the preparations of the 1924 Estonian coup d'état attempt.
-After the failure of the coup attempt, Sommerling was shot by Estonian police officers on 5 December 1924 while resisting arrest.
+He came back to Estonia illegally in 1924, and participated in the preparations of the 1924 Estonian coup d'état attempt.
+After the failure of the coup attempt, Sommerling was shot by Estonian police officers on 5 December 1924, while resisting arrest.